Elvis Andrus Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.88 team ERA that ranks seventh among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.86).

-- The Guardians surrender the second-fewest home runs in baseball (108 total, one per game).
+- Guardians pitchers combine to give up 111 home runs (one per game), the second-fewest in baseball.

-- The righty's most recent appearance came on Tuesday against the Kansas City Royals, when he went eight innings, surrendering one earned run while giving up five hits.
+- His most recent time out was on Saturday against the Chicago White Sox, when the left-hander went six innings, surrendering five earned runs while allowing eight hits.

-- The 28-year-old has put up an ERA of 2.54, with 6.8 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .212 against him.
+- In 15 games this season, the 24-year-old has amassed a 3.70 ERA and 9 strikeouts per nine innings, while giving up a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.